sharedgithub/myTestRepo/src/CollectionsThis/Collection2.md

 Comparable and Comparator both are interfaces and can be used to sort collection elements

-	Comparable provides a single sorting sequence while comparator can use multiple.
-That means comparator can use multiple field for sorting like name and id.
 Comparator modifies actual class and comparable does not

 we can also use Array.sort() and Collections.sort()